Documentation for Deptle Terminal.

 Guides for setup, scripting, troubleshooting, and more.

 Return an Order.*(...) value from on_tick.
-If you do nothing, the strategy simply holds.
+Returning nothing holds.

 orders.py